ubuntu-mate/ubuntu-mate.org/pages/ubuntu-mate-1604-presskit.md

     * *The traditional GNOME2 style two panel layout is, and will continue to be, the default*.
     * The Mutiny layout is a Unity-like interface design to showcase MATE Dock Applet and Topmenu Applet.
   * **Added Synapse which also includes complete MATE integration**.
+    * Synapse is a **graphical launcher enabling you to start applications and also to quickly find and access relevant documents and files** (by making use of the Zeitgeist engine).
-    * Can be enabled via MATE Tweak.
+    * The Synapse Launcher be enabled via MATE Tweak.
   * Updated to **Plank 0.11 and includes a new theme for Ubuntu MATE** contributed by [Holger Rueckershaeuser](http://holgerrpl.tk/).
   * **DVD and BluRay libraries are pre-installed**
     * *This doesn't mean encrypted DVD and BluRay will play out-of-the-box, but they can be fully enabled via Ubuntu MATE Welcome.*.